taghubnet/tallynow/README.md

 # TallyNow

-**Automated Oil & Gas Well Completion Tally System**
+**Automated Oil & Gas Upper Completion Tally System**

-TallyNow is an automated completion tally application that optimizes the arrangement of tubing, pipes, and assemblies for oil and gas well completions.
-The system takes multiple Excel spreadsheets as input and generates an optimal completion tally that minimizes waste while meeting depth requirements and equipment constraints.
+TallyNow is an automated upper completion tally application that optimizes the arrangement of tubing, pipes, and assemblies for oil and gas well upper completions.
+The system takes multiple Excel spreadsheets as input and generates an optimal upper completion tally that minimizes waste while meeting depth requirements and equipment constraints.

 ## Overview

-This system automates the complex process of determining what equipment is needed and how to arrange it for well completion operations.
-It's designed for dual derrick rig workflows and solves what is essentially a sophisticated "bin packing" optimization problem for oil well construction.
+This system automates the complex process of determining what equipment is needed and how to arrange it for **upper completion operations only**.
+It's designed for dual derrick rig workflows and solves what is essentially a sophisticated "bin packing" optimization problem for the upper portion of oil well completions.

 ## Features